Topology and Localizations in a 2D Su-Schrieffer-Heeger Model with Domain Walls, Quasi-periodic Disorder and Periodic Hopping Modulations: 2D SSH Model: Spectra Topology

-In the configuration I of Ref.\cite{ma}, which is also the outcome of our Hamiltonian for $\Delta/t<0$, there are four strong bonds constituting bonding squares that cover all the inner sites while the sites at the four corners remain isolated with weak linkages alone.
-This gives rise to corner-localized BICs whose penetration from all the corners into the bulk is suppressed exponentially.
+The zero energy bound states within the bulk continuum that coexist with degenerate bulk modes at zero energy, are commonly called bound states in the continuum (BICs)\cite{Benalcazar}.
+In the configuration I of Ref.\cite{ma}, which is also the outcome of our Hamiltonian for $\Delta/t<0$, there are four nearest-neighbor bonds with stronger hopping constituting bonding squares that cover all the inner sites while the sites at the four corners remain isolated with weaker hopping alone.
+This gives rise to corner-localized BICs whose penetrations from all the corners into the bulk are suppressed exponentially.
+The magnitude of the corner localized eigenstates at zero energy for the finite SSH model are presented in Fig.\ref{fig2}(a,c).
+The figure depicts the exponential confinement of the boundary states at the corners only despite the presence of degenerate bulk bands.
+These corner-localized BICs, ideally localized in a zero-dimensional ($0D$) region, are signatures of HOTI\cite{Benalcazar}.